 Piper Auritum News, Lafayette, Louisiana, 4.1.2017 – Two local botanists have discovered the plant Piper Methysticum, better known as kava kava growing in the Louisiana swamplands.
-The researchers, surprised by the discovery, have yet to fully identify the cultivars and to establish just how the plant came to be growing in this southern state, but are planning to investigate further.
+The researchers, surprised by the discovery of kava plants, have yet to fully identify the cultivars and to establish just how the plant came to be growing in this southern state, but are planning to investigate further.

 One theory is that the plants may have originated in French Polynesia and have been brought to the state by French explorers via Europe.
 French Polynesia comprises of 118 geographically dispersed islands and atolls stretching over an expanse of more than 1,200 miles in the South Pacific Ocean.
 It is divided into five island groups one of which is the Marquesas Islands.
 And they are home to 21 different cultivars of Kava.
 And Louisiana was a Kingdom of France from 1682 to 1763 – hence the speculation about a French connection.